-Augustana’s graduate program reflects the church-related liberal arts character of the College through courses designed to help students explore the central ideas and methodologies of different disciplines, and wrestle with questions of meaning and value.
+Augustana’s graduate program reflects the church-related liberal arts character of the University through courses designed to help students explore the central ideas and methodologies of different disciplines, and wrestle with questions of meaning and value.
 The mission of the graduate program is to stimulate the intellectual capacities of students in order to make their lives more satisfying and rewarding.
 More specifically, it seeks to expand students' knowledge and to strengthen skills important to career, personal fulfillment, and community service.

 Augustana provides advanced training and research experience at the master's degree level delivered through a distinguished faculty of teachers and researchers who genuinely care about the intellectual development of students.

 Augustana offers a graduate degree program for Master of Arts in Sports Administration and Leadership and Master of Arts in Education.
 These programs are designed primarily for part-time study.

 Admission Requirements for Degree-Seeking Students